 Delete the PDF (or SVG) file after viewing it: If you want to view (and possibly print or copy) the PDF (or SVG) file, but you do not want to save it, add the string temp to the name of the app, so that it will treat the PDF (or SVG) as a temporary file.
 If you want to retrieve the file after the app deletes it, you can find it in the Trash.

-Create the PDF file but do not open it for viewing: If you do want the PDF (or SVG) file to open for viewing after it is created, add the string silent to the name of the app.
+Create the PDF file but do not open it for viewing: If you do not want the PDF (or SVG) file to open for viewing after it is created, add the string silent to the name of the app.

 Make this app the default app for PostScript or EPS files: If you double-click on a .ps or .eps file, this app may or may not run automatically, depending on what else is on your system.
 You can make this app the default app for .ps or .eps files by cmd-clicking a .ps or .eps file and choosing Get Info.
 An option lets you choose the application that opens the file; you can select this app and "Change all" to make this app the default file handler for the .ps or .eps file type.